Albert Einstein: Einstein as an inventor

+Einstein also invented an electromagnetic pump, sound reproduction device, and several other household devices.

+Legacy

-Non-scientific legacy
+Non-scientific

 While traveling, Einstein wrote daily to his wife Elsa and adopted stepdaughters Margot and Ilse.
 The letters were included in the papers bequeathed to the Hebrew University of Jerusalem.
 Margot Einstein permitted the personal letters to be made available to the public, but requested that it not be done until twenty years after her death (she died in 1986).
 Barbara Wolff, of the Hebrew University's Albert Einstein Archives, told the BBC that there are about 3,500 pages of private correspondence written between 1912 and 1955.

+In his final four years, Einstein was involved with the establishment of the Albert Einstein College of Medicine in New York City.

+In 1979, the Albert Einstein Memorial was unveiled outside the National Academy of Sciences building in Washington, D.C. for the Einstein centenary.
+It was sculpted by Robert Berks.
+Einstein can be seen holding a paper with three of his most important equations: for the photoelectric effect, general relativity and mass-energy equivalence.

 Einstein's right of publicity was litigated in 2015 in a federal district court in California.
 Although the court initially held that the right had expired, that ruling was immediately appealed, and the decision was later vacated in its entirety.
 The underlying claims between the parties in that lawsuit were ultimately settled.
 The right is enforceable, and the Hebrew University of Jerusalem is the exclusive representative of that right.
 Corbis, successor to The Roger Richman Agency, licenses the use of his name and associated imagery, as agent for the university.

 Mount Einstein in the Chugach Mountains of Alaska was named in 1955.
 Mount Einstein in New Zealand's Paparoa Range was named after him in 1970 by the Department of Scientific and Industrial Research.

+In 1999, Einstein was named Time's Person of the Century.

+Scientific

+In 1999, a survey of the top 100 physicists voted for Einstein as the "greatest physicist ever", while a parallel survey of rank-and-file physicists gave the top spot to Isaac Newton, with Einstein second.

+Physicist Lev Landau ranked physicists from 0 to 5 on a logarithmic scale of productivity and genius, with Newton and Einstein belonging in a "super league", with Newton receiving the highest ranking of 0, followed by Einstein with 0.5, while fathers of quantum mechanics such as Werner Heisenberg and Paul Dirac were ranked 1, with Landau himself a 2.